Robin Lod: Minnesota United FC

 On 16 July 2019 Lod signed with MLS franchise Minnesota United for a transfer fee of around $680,000.
 On 22 May 2022, with a goal in the 20th minute against Dallas FC, Lod scored his 22nd goal for Minnesota United in MLS league play and thus becoming Minnesota United's all-time leading scorer during its history in Major League Soccer.

 On 29 July 2022, Lod extended his contract with Minnesota United, signing a new three-year deal with a franchise option for a further year.
 Lod played in 10 MLS games in the 2023 season, before he suffered a knee injury in May 2023 and was ruled out for the rest of the year.

 After recovering from the injury, Lod returned to the starting line-up for the 2024 season, and started hot scoring two goals in his first three league matches of the season.
 On 19 May 2024, in a 2–1 league win against Portland Timbers, Lod scored his 30th goal for Minnesota, making him the franchise's all-time record goalscorer.
 In July 2024, Lod was named in the 2024 MLS All-Star Game for the first time in his career.
 In late-October, Lod received a nomination to win one of the most prestigious award in the industry, the MLS Comeback Player of the Year.

+Chicago Fire FC

+Lod signed with Chicago Fire FC as a free agent on 26 December 2025.
+His contract will run through the summer of 2028.

 International career

-He made his debut for the Finnish national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico.
+He made his debut for the Finnish national team on 30 October 2013 in an unofficial friendly match in Qualcomm Stadium, San Diego against Mexico.
+On 19 January 2015, he played his first official international game in match against Sweden.
 On 7 October 2016, Lod scored his first international goal in a 2018 FIFA World Cup preliminary game by giving the lead to Finland before they lost 3–2 in the very last minute against Iceland.